byjg/docker-easy-haproxy/docs/static.md

       host1.com.br:          # Hostname
         containers:
           - container:5000   # Endpoints of the hostname above (ip, dns, container, etc)
-        letsencrypt: true    # Optional. it will request a letsencrypt certiticate
+        certbot: true    # Optional. it will request a certbot certiticate
         redirect_ssl: true   # Optional.
 It will redirect this site to it SSL.
     ssl: true                # Optional.
 Inform this port will listen to SSL, instead of HTTP
     clone_to_ssl: true       # Optional.
 Default False.
 You clone these hosts to its equivalent SSL.